 And of course, this method will end up ruining an otherwise beautiful piece of fish.

-Instead, bring a pot of salted water up to the temperature specified in the table above, then let it sit there for 10-15 minutes depending on the thickness of the fish.
+Instead, bring a pot of well salted water, 25-30 grams sea salt per liter water, up to the temperature specified in the table above, then let it sit there for 10-15 minutes depending on the thickness of the fish.
 Once the fish starts to flake, that is the fish telling you “Hey man, I’m done!”

 Pan-frying, searing & grilling